kshedden/case_studies/methods/survival.md

 An example of left truncation would be a medical study where we are studying the incidence of stroke.
-Suppose we use age as our time scale (so the time origin is a person's date of birth), and we recruit older people into our study based on some eligibility criteria.
-Usually we would not recruit people into our study if they have already had a stroke.
+Suppose we use age as our time scale (so the time origin is a person's date of birth), and we wish to focus on the incidence of stroke after age 65.
+Further, we exclude people who had a stroke before age 65.
+Thus we are selecting subjects conditionally on the event $T> 65$, and $65$ is the subject's left truncation time.
-Suppose we recruit someone into the study who is currently 65 years of age.
-We are selecting this subject conditionally on the event $T\ge 65$, and $Q=65$ is the subject's left truncation time.
+All our analysis is focused on the conditional distribution $P(T | T > 65, X)$.

 ## Censoring